ogfunkycold/cka-exam-prep/README.md

 ### Read

-- [ ] Read Certified Kubernetes Administrator (CKA) Study Guide - https://learning.oreilly.com/library/view/certified-kubernetes-administrator/9781098107215/ -  Exclusively on O'Reilly: Get more hands-on training and test your CKA exam readiness by working through the Certified Kubernetes Administrator (CKA) Exam Prep Labs playlist.
+- [ ] Read **Certified Kubernetes Administrator (CKA) Study Guide** - https://learning.oreilly.com/library/view/certified-kubernetes-administrator/9781098107215/ -  Exclusively on O'Reilly: Get more hands-on training and test your CKA exam readiness by working through the Certified Kubernetes Administrator (CKA) Exam Prep Labs playlist.
 This collection of 30 interactive labs provides hands-on training that enhances the exam prep provided by this study guide.

-- [ ] **The Kubernetes Book** by Nigel Poulton - [THE KUBERNETES BOOK](https://nigelpoulton.com/books/)
+- [ ] Read **The Kubernetes Book** by Nigel Poulton - [THE KUBERNETES BOOK](https://nigelpoulton.com/books/)

 #### Additional Reading